mailjet/mailjet-apiv3-php-simple/README.md

 }
 ```

-- A function to send an email with some inline attachments (absolute paths on your computer) :
+- A function to send an email with some in-line attachments (absolute paths on your computer):

 ```php
 function sendEmailWithInlineAttachments() {